adityaastro2004/stick-hero/README.md

 ## Development

 This game is built using Java, JavaFX and Scene Builder.
 Please feel free to explore the code and make any improvements or modifications.

-### Project Structure

-- `index.html`: The main HTML file.
-- `style.css`: The CSS file for styling the game.
-- `main.js`: The JavaScript file containing the game logic.
-- `assets/`: Directory containing game assets such as images and sounds.

 ### Contributing